10 Epic Things to Do in Niue

 4. Get Pulled in the Water Alongside Spinner Dolphins

-Another epic water activity is swimming with Niue’s acrobatic spinner dolphins.
+Another adventurous water activity is swimming with Niue’s acrobatic spinner dolphins.
 Dolphin pods live in Niue’s waters all year round, where dive operators on the island have come up with unique ways to swim with them.
-Boats are kitted out with ropes handles on either side, so you can be pulled along in the water at the speed of the spinner dolphins!
-It’s something you have to try, as explained in The Guide to Swimming with Dolphins in Niue.
+Boats are kitted out with rope handles on either side, so you can be pulled along in the water at the speed of the spinner dolphins!
+It’s something you have to try, as explained in The Guide to Dolphin Watching & Swimming in Niue.

 Niue is the top fishing destination of the South Pacific that fishermen don’t want you to know about.
 Catching highly-sought game fish like mahimahi, wahoo, yellowfin tuna, marlin and more is possible only a few hundred metres from shore.
 The fight with these whoppers creates epic stories for years to come.
 Learn more in The Guide to Fishing in Niue.

-Niue’s sea tracks, the only way to access most of the island’s famous coastal attractions, can feature some pretty epic obstacles, such as a 28-rung wooden ladder to the Togo Chasm or scrambling through limestone caves to get to the Talava Arches.
+Niue’s sea tracks – the only way to access most of the island’s famous coastal attractions – can feature some pretty epic obstacles, such as a 28-rung wooden ladder to the Togo Chasm or scrambling through limestone caves to get to the Talava Arches.
 However, our favourite journey is the 146 steep steps descending into the deep dark Anapala Chasm.
 At the bottom is a freshwater pool, which only the bravest dare to swim in.
-Coming back up the steps, however, well… Check out some of the other amazing sea tracks in the 10 Best Sea Tracks in Niue.
+Coming back up the steps, however, well… Check out some of the other amazing sea tracks in the 25 Best Sea Tracks in Niue.

 Author